IT-UOT/Qabas/README.md

-# IT mentor
+# Qabas

-IT Mentor is a Flutter-based mobile application designed to provide a platform for students to browse and select courses from a list of departments.
+Qabas is a Flutter-based mobile application designed to provide a platform for students to browse and select courses from a list of departments.
 The main screen of the app displays a list of departments, which the user can tap on to see a list of courses offered by that department.

-IT Mentor makes use of the popular BLoC (Business Logic Component) pattern for state management, with one bloc per screen or feature.
+Qabas makes use of the popular BLoC (Business Logic Component) pattern for state management, with one bloc per screen or feature.
 This allows for a clear separation of concerns between the UI and the logic, making it easier to maintain and test the code.

-IT Mentor uses repository classes to fetch data from external sources, such as APIs or local databases.
+Qabas uses repository classes to fetch data from external sources, such as APIs or local databases.
 There are separate repository classes for each data entity, such as DepartmentRepository and CourseRepository.

-In addition, IT Mentor uses service classes for various app-level features, such as authentication, navigation, and analytics.
+In addition, Qabas uses service classes for various app-level features, such as authentication, navigation, and analytics.
 For example, the AuthenticationService handles user authentication and authorization, while the NavigationService provides a centralized way to navigate between screens.

-IT Mentor uses model classes to represent data entities and simplify data handling.
+Qabas uses model classes to represent data entities and simplify data handling.
 There are separate model classes for each data entity, such as Department and Course, with corresponding properties and methods.

-Finally, IT Mentor includes a database service class that allows for local data caching and offline access.
+Finally, Qabas includes a database service class that allows for local data caching and offline access.
 This service uses the popular SQLite database engine to store data locally on the device.

-Overall, IT Mentor is a useful reference or starting point for your own Flutter projects, and demonstrates various app development concepts and techniques, such as state management, data handling, and app services.
+Overall, Qabas is a useful reference or starting point for your own Flutter projects, and demonstrates various app development concepts and techniques, such as state management, data handling, and app services.

 ## Features